RianTavares/code-challenges/.github/CONTRIBUTING.md

 interest!
 This project is possible because of several community members who have invested their own time to give back to the dev community.

+## Disclaimer
+If the challenge you want to add to the Code Challenges repo is not a public task, please do not mention the company that sent the challenge to you.If the challenge you want to add to the Code Challenges repo is not a public task, please do not mention the company that sent the challenge to you.

 ## Prerequisites

 Before contributing to Code Challenge, you should make sure you have the following tools